 Chapter 7 vs. Chapter 13

 Chapter 7 and Chapter 13 are very different options and each have their own pros and cons depending on your goals.
 Chapter 7 generally does not involve monthly payments and concludes in 4-6 months.
 Chapter 13 is a repayment program that usually requires monthly payments to the bankruptcy trustee over 3-5 years.
 At Witt Law Firm, P. A. we offer a free consultation to discuss if one approach works best for you.
 Despite what you may have heard from others bankruptcy is not a one size fits all solution to all your financial struggles.
 What may have been great for one person may spell disaster for you and vice versa.
 Below are some general guiding reasons to consider filing Chapter 7 vs. Chapter 13.
 A brief overview of the other chapters are contained in a bankruptcy disclaimer as mandated in the Federal Code.

-Why File Chapter 13?
+Why file Chapter 13?

 Why file Chapter 7?